 We also provide the following services for organisations looking to assist their EEA national staff to navigate through the labyrinth of information about the rights of EEA nationals in the UK:

 - Advice for employers on how the proposals on the rights of EEA nationals in the UK may affect their business;

-- Assistance with applications for residence documentation and citizenship from EEA staff members and their families.
+- Assistance with applications for settled status and citizenship from EEA staff members and their families.